carla-simulator/carla/Docs/recorder_and_playback.md

 #### Info about blocked actors

-There is another API to get information about actors that have been blocked by an obstacle, not letting them follow their way.
+There is another API function to get information about actors that have been blocked by an obstacle, not letting them follow their way.
 That could be helpful for finding incidences.
 The API call is:

 ```py
 client.show_recorder_actors_blocked("recording01.log", min_time, min_distance)